-Every guinea pig owner should know by now that guinea pigs are extremely sensitive animals in every sense.
-This also means they cannot eat anything you want to give them, so doing good research on things they can eat is needed.
+Every guinea pig owner should know that guinea pigs are extremely sensitive animals in every sense.
+This also means they cannot eat anything you want to give them.
+So, doing a good research on things they can eat is needed.

 The most common mistake owners do with their pets is to feed them whatever they are eating at the moment without putting thought into it.
 This is especially bad if you own a guinea pig.
-In this article we are going to talk about frozen peas and if guinea pigs can eat it.
+In this article, we are going to talk about frozen peas and if guinea pigs can eat them.

-On the other hand, if you buy the fresh vegetables, you can put them in the freezer (to help them stay fresh a little longer), but don’t keep them too much in there before feeding them to your guinea pig.
+On the other hand, if you buy fresh vegetables, you can put them in the freezer to help them stay fresh a little longer.
+But, don’t keep them too much in there before feeding them to your guinea pig.
 Freezing can make food lose its nutrients after a longer period of time.

-The good news is that peas have a lot of benefits for guinea pigs – mostly because they contain a good amount of vitamin C. Peas are one of the vegetables rich in vitamin C, so they will ensure proper over-all functioning of the guinea pig organism.
+Frozen vegetables are not safe for guinea pigs, so frozen beans are not good for them.
+The good news is that peas have a lot of benefits for guinea pigs mostly because they contain a good amount of vitamin C. Peas are one of the vegetables rich in vitamin C, so they will ensure the proper overall functioning of the guinea pig organism.

-If you are not familiar with the ‘bond’ between guinea pigs and vitamin C, I will fill you in.
 Vitamin C is a vitamin their bodies cannot produce or store.
-So, when you give vitamin C to your guinea pig, he either absorbs it or eliminates it through urine.
+So, when you give vitamin C to your guinea pig, they either absorb it or eliminate it through urine.
 However, for both humans and guinea pigs, vitamin C is well-known for its amazing properties and its high necessity for the body to function the way it is supposed to.